 To bring a claim, a Claimant must submit their claim form (ET1) to the Employment Tribunal within the time limit.

-The Respondent must present its response (ET3) within the 28-day time limit.
+As the Respondent, you must present a response (ET3) within the 28-day time limit.
 The case will then be passed to an employment judge who will consider the papers.

 The judge will make a decision as to whether all or part of the case should be struck out (because it has no reasonable prospects of success) or whether the case should proceed.
 An employment judge has the power to issue case management orders setting out the steps the parties are required to take and the timetable for doing so.